Towards a Science of AI Agent Reliability: Experiments

-\paragraph{Model type analysis.} We observe that \textit{reliability does not scale uniformly with model capability} (see Figure~\ref{fig:reliability_by_type}).
-While calibration, robustness, and safety generally improve with model size within families, consistency often exhibits an inverse pattern: smaller models often achieve equal or higher consistency than their larger counterparts, suggesting that larger models have more ways to solve a task, which increases run-to-run variability.
-We also observe that reasoning models are generally (but, interestingly, not consistently) more reliable than their non-reasoning counterparts, though their reliability does not improve as quickly as their accuracy (Figure~\ref{fig:reasoning_vs_nonreasoning}).
+\textbf{Model type analysis.} We observe that \textit{reliability does not scale uniformly with model capability} (see Figure~\ref{fig:reliability_by_type}).
+While calibration, robustness, and safety generally improve with model size, consistency often exhibits an inverse pattern.
+Smaller models frequently achieve equal or higher consistency, suggesting that larger models' multiple solution paths increase run-to-run variability.
+Additionally, reasoning models are generally more reliable than their non-reasoning counterparts, though their reliability gains lag behind their accuracy improvements (Figure~\ref{fig:reasoning_vs_nonreasoning}).